Joel Chasnoff: Comedy

-Chasnoff continued to pursue comedy after leaving the IDF, first at the Improv Olympic in Chicago and eventually in New York.
-He now has stage and screen credits in eight countries, including the U.S., Israel, Canada, England, Switzerland, Japan, Korea, and Singapore.
+After being discharged from the IDF, Chasnoff returned to the United States to pursue his comedy career, first at the Improv Olympic in Chicago and eventually in New York City.
+In 2016, he returned to Israel with his family.
+He has stage and screen credits in ten countries, including the U.S., Israel, Canada, Australia, the U.K., Switzerland, Japan, Korea, and Singapore.
 He's been the warm-up act for Jon Stewart and Lewis Black of The Daily Show, and went on a USO Comedy Tour of the Far East entertaining American Marines.
 He has performed at more than 1,000 comedy clubs, colleges, festivals, and Jewish events across North America, Israel, and Europe.

 His comedy, both stand-up and written, relies on non-degrading observations about the details of American life and his Jewish upbringing.

 The 188th Crybaby Brigade

 On February 9, 2010 Simon & Schuster published Chasnoff's comedic memoir about his experiences in the IDF.
 In August 2010 it climbed to #3 on the Denver Post bestseller list.